ds-datafield/ai-library-voice-assistant/README.md

 ## Acknowledgments
 - This project was inspired by the TechWithTim YouTube channel.
 Special thanks to Tim for his insightful tutorials, which provided the foundation for this project.
 While this implementation is adapted to my specific use case (an AI Library Voice Assistant), the core concepts and tools were learned from his content.
-Tech With Tim YouTube Channel: https://www.youtube.com/watch?v=DNWLIAK4BUY
+[Link for the tutorial](https://www.youtube.com/watch?v=DNWLIAK4BUY)
 - Thanks to LiveKit for providing real-time communication tools.
 - Thanks to Groq for their powerful language models.
 - Thanks to Deepgram and Cartesia for their speech-to-text and text-to-speech technologies.